Sorearu/MinesweeperBot/README.md

 #TODO:

-Extend guessing algorithm so it always makes a guess if there are no guaranteed moves.

 Add a console menu to start bot as well as a way to stop it.

 Add a way to record win rates